White Patch, Queensland: Education

 There are no schools in White Patch.
 The nearest government primary school is Banksia Beach State School in neighbouring Banksia Beach to the south-east.
 The nearest government secondary school is Bribie Island State High School in Bongaree to the south-east.

 Attractions

-A talking monument tells the story of the landing of Matthew Flinders on Bribie Island in July 1799.
+A talking monument, located in nearby Banksia Beach, tells the story of the landing of Matthew Flinders on Bribie Island in July 1799.